 Sweet Tooth Rewards offers consumers loyalty points for writing product reviews.
 Reviews prove product performance and this accelerates the all-important ‘social proof’ a brand needs to engage with the profitable ‘early majority’ audience.
 Sweet Tooth Rewards also offers a tier loyalty programme encouraging further consumer retention, engagement and advocacy.
-In addition, site visitors are offered a wealth of loyalty incentives.
-These include loyalty points for signing up to a newsletter or creating and account, as well as incentives for social engagement such as retweeting and following on Twitter.
+In addition, site visitors have a wealth of loyalty incentives for customers on a site level, such as signing up to a newsletter or creating and account, as well as a social level including retweeting and following on Twitter.

 The success of the new Scotland Kilt Company site, loyalty programme and enhanced consumer experience created an opportunity for Scotland Kilt Company to have their first bricks and mortar store.

 Initially The Scotland Kilt Company bricks and mortar store had a simple till system and stock management was done separately – not integrated with the online store.
 The outcome being the back end process of the company was not as efficient or effective as it could or should be.
 The consumer journey in store was also out of sync with the online offering where a points based loyalty system from Sweet Tooth was available to consumers.